Navideck/Romo-iOS-SDK/README.md

 - [x] Refactor RMShared
 - [x] Refactor RMCore
 - [x] Refactor HelloRMCore
+- [ ] Refactor RMVision (Partially done.
+Need to recompile libjpeg fat binary for all architectures.
+Now it cannot run on simulators)
-- [] Refactor RMVision
+- [ ] Refactor HelloRMVision
-- [] Refactor RMCharacter
+- [ ] Refactor RMCharacter
-- [] Refactor HelloRomo
+- [ ] Refactor HelloRMCharacter
+- [ ] Fix warnings
-- [] Refactor HelloRomo
+- [ ] Refactor HelloRomo
-- [] Refactor Romo.xcworkspace
+- [ ] Refactor Romo.xcworkspace
-- [] Clean up duplicate projects and folder structure
+- [ ] Clean up duplicate projects and folder structure
-- [] Add Swift example
+- [ ] Add Swift example

 Is somebody has access to Romo's firmware or schematics I would love to add them to the repo.
-Pull requests and issues opening are welcome!
+Pull requests and issue opening are welcome!